ViharDevalla/minikube-training/README.md

 # Server

-## Objective
-A Simple HTTP Server which returns a static JSON key value of myFavoriteAthlete when a GET request is called
+The objective is to build a Simple HTTP Server which returns a static JSON key value of myFavoriteAthlete when a GET request is called

 ## Building a Server